JosepOli/Especialitzacio/README.md

 # Especialitzacio

-Repo used during the bootcamp initial phases
+Repo used during the bootcamp